emacsorphanage/helm-css-scss/README.md

 I use default css-mode and [scss-mode](https://github.com/antonj/scss-mode).

 According to [Google HTML/CSS Style Guide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#CSS_Quotation_Marks), it says Do not use quotation marks in `url()`.
-But URLs like "http://..." and Data URL schemes which including "//" break the syntax of css-mode and scss-mode so helm-css-scss also affected.
+But URLs like "http://..." and Data URI schemes which including "//" break the syntax of css-mode and scss-mode so helm-css-scss also affected.

 It's no problem if you wrap those with single or double quotation.